SPC-Facility-EMBL-Hamburg/bindingKineticsApp/README.md

 1) Data Importing: Upload CSV files or raw data from Octet or Gator instruments.

 2) Preprocessing: For surface-based binding, the association phase and dissociation phase can be aligned.
-For solution-based binding a time cut-off can be used.
+For solution-based binding, a time cut-off can be used.
 For both types of experiments, the reference traces can be subtracted.

 3) Analysis: Apply a binding model to extract kinetic parameters such as $k_{\text{on}}$ and $k_{\text{off}}$.